 Our welfare section undertakes this very program to help these elderly Tibetans who resisted the initial invasion of their homeland: these are the exiles that forged a life in a foreign land, preserving the Tibetan cultural heritage.
 As refugees, the exile Tibetans do not have access to conventional programs like pension funds or social security and their traditional support structure, the extended family, is often too stressed to help.
 This adoption program provides elderly poor and needy Tibetans with the means to live with dignity and respect.

-As far as possible, they are given stipends and encouraged to live with their families for they have a wealth of knowledge to be passed on to the younger generations.
-Many of them, who are single, are catered into Old Peoples Home (around 14 Old Peoples Home, scattered in India and Nepal, with direct CTRC control).
-We also look after these Old Peoples Home and help them in meeting their running expenses by again finding sponsor for the elders or seeking donations for the OPH.
+As far as possible, they are given stipends and encouraged to live with their families, for they have a wealth of knowledge to pass on to the younger generations.
+Many of them, who are single, are catered for Old Peoples Home (around 14 Old Peoples Home, scattered in India and Nepal, with direct CTRC control).
+We also look after these Old Peoples Home and help them in meeting their running expenses by again finding sponsors for the elders or seeking donations for the OPH.

 2) Old People’s Home and Sponsorship

 3) Youth Empowerment Support (YES) was previously known as PADME “Promotional Agency for Development of Micro Enterprises”.
-It was initially started with an objective to extend a micro-credit loan fund for youths under the Office of Planning Commission in 1977.
-In view of an administrative reform, the responsibility for managing the loan fund was transferred to the Department of Home on April 7 2003.
-Later on the department developed it into a Youth Empowerment Support Program (YES) as it is known these days.
+It was initially started with the objective of extending a micro-credit loan fund for youths under the Office of Planning Commission in 1977.
+In view of administrative reform, the responsibility for managing the loan fund was transferred to the Department of Home on April 7 2003.
+Later on, the department developed it into a Youth Empowerment Support Program (YES), as it is known these days.

-The overall goal (vision) of the program is to make Tibetan youths productive and independent with self-employed in various trade and skills.
-However, its specific objectives is to promote gainful and self-employment to school drop-outs and UN-employed youths in the exile communities with following strategies:
+The overall goal (vision) of the program is to make Tibetan youths productive and independent to be self-employed in various trades and skills.
+However, its specific objectives are to promote gainful and self-employment to school drop-outs and unemployed youths in the exile communities with the following strategies:

 ▪ Motivate the youth to have a positive outlook and engage in diverse economic activities